From nights out with friends to office parties, alcohol is often a central part of a person’s social life.

 Discovering the impact of alcohol on your body means you now have the knowledge needed to make an informed decision about how much you drink.

-As well as the short and long-term consequences of drinking more than 14 units a week, you’ve learned that:
+As well as the short and long-term consequences of drinking more than 14 units a week, some key points we'd suggest taking away with you are:

 - Eating before a night out will help slow down the effects of alcohol.